 The good news is that at Pasabi we have proven experience with helping platforms and brands take on these challenges and mitigate future risk.
 We provide the technology to help online platforms tackle counterfeit, fake reviews, illegal content, scams and unauthorised sellers.
 Implementation is swift and designed to complement existing tools, processes and workflows.
 We provide the evidence needed for account or post removals, cease and desists, takedowns and offline legal action.
 Pasabi’s AI solution complements your teams’ efforts at scale, uncovering the fraudulent behaviours on your platform and gives your team the ability to stop them.
 We also provide more transparency and evidence around the action you’re taking in the fight against fakes and the need to be proactive and comply with the new regulations.

-If you would like to look at the impact of the Digital Services Act in more detail, we have a Guide, Preparing for the DSA which you might find useful.
+If you would like to look at the impact of the Digital Services Act in more detail, why not download our guide.